 Symantec Endpoint Protection

-Each year many computers on campus and at home, with either no virus protection software or outdated software installed, are damaged by computer viruses.
+Each year many computers on campus and at home, with either no virus protection software or outdated software installed, are damaged by computer viruses and malware.
 In addition to the university's efforts to block viruses, there are steps you can take to protect your computer.
-As a general rule, the chances of your computer being harmed by a virus are significantly reduced if you update your virus software at least weekly.
+As a general rule, the chances of your computer being harmed by a virus or malware are significantly reduced if you update your virus software at least weekly.

 We strongly recommend that you use AU's antivirus software, which we have licensed for personal use by students, faculty, and staff.
 If your computer's antivirus software is not properly installed, you may be required to install AU's antivirus software.